-Osteopathy offers an exciting career where you will be able to utilise a variety of therapeutic approaches and interventions in meeting the needs of patients.
+Osteopathy offers an exciting career where you will be able to use a variety of therapeutic approaches and interventions to meet the needs of patients.
 It’s a challenging field which requires listening, problem solving, and direct ‘hands-on’ interactions.
-With teaching at The London School of Osteopathy the course takes five years of part-time attendance to enable you to become skilled autonomous practitioners, but is accessible both to those new to healthcare, and those wishing to extend and enhance their current career.
+With teaching at The London School of Osteopathy the course takes five years of part-time attendance to become a skilled, autonomous practitioner, but is accessible both to those new to healthcare, and those wishing to extend and enhance their current career.

 The primary aim of the course is to provide structured learning opportunities to enable you to become a safe, capable, reflective osteopathic practitioner who is committed to ethical, evidence-based practice and lifelong learning.
 The part-time attendance mode with academic teaching occurring over 17 weekends through the academic year enables you to continue to work whilst studying.
 Clinical practice is scheduled flexibly to fit in with your commitments.
 Students may convert to full-time equivalent study in Year 4 in which case the course can be completed in five years.